Bachelor Degree (AQF Level 7)

 Special admission requirements

 Experienced teachers who do not meet the above requirements may be permitted by the Deputy Vice-Chancellor to be admitted to the course and be required to complete such subjects and other work as may be prescribed in addition to completing the requirements specified below.

 Note: This course does not lead to teacher registration.

-Students admitted to the Bachelor of Education Professional Development will be required to prepare a study plan and have it registered and approved by the relevant teacher registration authority and / or their employer before they commence study.
+Students admitted to the Bachelor of Education Professional Development at an Australian campus will be required to prepare a study plan and have it registered and approved by the relevant teacher registration authority and their employer, if relevant, before they commence study.

 Post admission requirements

 Suitability to Work with Children Card (blue card):